 We believe the Gallery on the Green is the smallest public art gallery in the world.
 Certainly it is the only one to be open 24/7 and filled to capacity at least twice a day!!

 Since opening in 2009 we have mounted a constantly changing exhibition programme, with contributions from local, national, and international artists whose interest and generous engagement in sustaining the life of the gallery lies at the core of our ambitions.
 We are immensely grateful for all the support we have received since opening.
 The quirky nature of the gallery as “possibly the smallest in the world” and the iconic status of red telephone boxes has attracted a good deal of attention from national and local press.
+In the summer of 2019 we celebrate our tenth anniversary with an exhibition at the Folly Museum in Settle telling the story of the gallery and the exhibitions it has hosted over its first decade.

 Want to find out more?...